Canada's CGI to buy Logica to create global IT firm

 | LONDON/TORONTO

-LONDON/TORONTO Canada's top IT services firm, CGI Group Inc (GIBa.TO) (GIB.N), agreed to buy larger Anglo-Dutch rival Logica Plc LOG.L for $2.64 billion on Thursday, a move that more than doubles its size, broadens its clientele and pushes it firmly into Europe.
+LONDON/TORONTO Canada's top IT services firm, CGI Group Inc, agreed to buy larger Anglo-Dutch rival Logica Plc for $2.64 billion on Thursday, a move that more than doubles its size and helps serve multinational clients in Europe.

-The deal, funded with debt and a C$1 billion ($965 million) cash infusion from CGI's largest shareholder, Caisse de dépôt et placement du Québec, will let Montreal-based CGI vastly expand its European client base, while also catering to the needs of its many North American clients that do business in Europe.
+The deal, funded with debt and a C$1 billion ($965.44 million) cash infusion from CGI's largest shareholder Caisse de dépôt et placement du Québec, will allow the Montreal-based company to cater to its many North American clients that also do business in Europe.

-The new firm will rank No 6 in the world and will be in a better position to compete against rivals including IBM (IBM.N), Accenture (ACN.N), Cap Gemini (CAPP.PA), Tata Consultancy (TCS.NS) and Infosys (INFY.NS).

-"The transaction at hand appears to offer immediate earnings accretion, especially given the established position of Logica in the European market where CGI can leverage relationships to sell its products to clients," Desjardins Capital Markets analyst Maher Yaghi wrote in a note to clients.

-CGI shares rose 14 percent to C$23.95 in Toronto, while its New York-listed shares rose 13.7 percent to $23.21.
-Logica's shares closed 69 percent higher at 110.9 pence, well above the offer price on hopes of a rival bid emerging.

-CGI Chief Executive Michael Roach played down concerns about the company's expansion into Europe at a time when euro zone countries are mired in economic woes.
+CGI's chief executive, Michael Roach, played down concerns about expanding into Europe at a time when euro zone countries are mired in economic woes.

 "The vast majority of Logica's revenue is derived from Europe's largest economies - these include the UK, Germany, France and the Nordics, which are attractive markets," he told analysts on a conference call.

+Shares of CGI were up 12.3 percent at C$23.60 on the Toronto Stock Exchange at midday Thursday as investors cheered the deal.
+Its U.S. shares were up 11.7 percent at $22.81 on the New York Stock Exchange.

+Logica's shares, which were valued at 139 pence a year ago, were up 69 percent at 109.5 pence at 1552 GMT, trading above the offer price on hopes of a rival bid emerging.

-The Logica deal will more than double CGI's (GIB.N) annual revenue and number of employees, taking sales to C$10.4 billion and staff numbers to 72,000 in 43 countries, CGI said.
+The Logica deal will more than double CGI's annual revenue and number of employees, taking sales to about $10.4 billion and staff numbers to 72,000 in 43 countries, CGI said.

+The increased scale will allow CGI to compete better against rivals including IBM, Accenture, Tata Consultancy Services, Cap Gemini and Infosys.

+Desjardins Capital Markets analyst Maher Yaghi said the deal is positive for CGI, noting that the company has a long history of executing successful, profitable acquisitions.

 CHALLENGING MARKET

-But Societe Generale analyst Richard Nguyen said the deal presents risks for CGI and could compress profit margins.
+Societe Generale analyst Richard Nguyen warned that the deal presents risks for CGI and could compress profit margins.
 He noted that CGI enjoys a margin of almost 15 percent on earnings before interest and taxes (EBIT), while Logica's margins are in the 6.5 to 7 percent range.

-Nguyen said this could dilute EBIT margin and narrow the trading multiple premium that CGI enjoys against its peers.
+Nguyen warned that this could lead to potential EBIT margin dilution and a narrowing in the trading multiple premium that CGI enjoys against its peers.

-Cormark analyst Richard Tse said the takeover benefits CGI, as it not only broadens the company's geographic presence, but also its industry exposure.

-"One of the main criticisms we hear most often on CGI Group is its heavy exposure to government," said Tse, noting that the deal will reduce CGI's government exposure to 18 percent from 42 percent.

 BIG PREMIUM

-Logica investors will receive 105 pence in cash for each share, a 60 percent premium to Wednesday's closing price, under the deal, which is backed by Logica's board and the holders of 18.2 percent of the stock.
+Logica's investors will receive 105 pence in cash for each share, a 60 percent premium to Wednesday's closing share price, under the terms of the deal, which is backed by Logica's board and the holders of 18.2 percent of the stock.

 "We think this is a good deal for Logica shareholders given the long-term structural challenges the group faces," said Roger Phillips of Merchant Securities.
 "We feel the CEO's strategic plan has failed to work and so the business is in a state of strategic drift."

-Investec analyst Julian Yates believes that a rival bid for Logica cannot be ruled out.
+Investec analyst Julian Yates said a rival bid for Logica could not be ruled out.

 "Indian players may be seen as counter-bidders but this would represent a material strategic risk considering the cultural and business focus differences," he said.